bekk/funksjonell-frontend/day2/README.md

 * Task 7 - Show only Actors with more than 2 Oscars.

-* Task 8 - In the bottom of the Actors component create a new component that displays the total amount of Oscars and actors e.g. `6 actors with a total of 13 Oscars`.
+* Task 8 - Remove the filter from Task 7.
+In the bottom of the Actors component create a new component that displays the total amount of Oscars and actors e.g. `6 actors with a total of 12 Oscars`.
 Use `reduce` to find the total number of Oscars.

 ## Part 2 - Memory
 In this part, we will start to setup the view logic of the Memory game.
 We have provided an object `game` that represent a snapshot of the game state.
 We will use this state to help us create and test the layout of the game.
 The result should look something like this: **[Goal of the day](http://jsbin.com/yetiqok/288)**

-1. A click on a `<Card>` opens it
-2. A click on a second `<Card>` opens it
-3. If two `<Card>` tiles matches, they stay open
-4. If a third `<Card>` is clicked and there are two other non matching `<Cards>` open, the other are closed.
-5. Every click increments the `number of moves`
-6. The game is finished when there are no more `<Card>` to match

 ```javascript
 const game = {